Feke21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Title
 Shell Permissions
 # Description
-This project is also about learning to crete scripts.
+This project is also about learning to create scripts.
 The scripts focus on how to allow permissions in shell.
 # Content
  # Mandatory Tasks
 0. 0-iam_ betty: This creates a script that switches the current user to the user betty.